Skip to main content

 Hitachi is supported by procurement partners which establish and maintain our value chain in wide business areas.
 It is important for Hitachi to have support from procurement partners and liaise with them to achieve the carbon neutrality through the value chain.

-In order to calculate CO2 emission of Scope 3 Category 1, Purchased Goods and Services, in the value chain upstream, we use the spend basis method to cover entire group procurement activities and also reflect the primary data obtained from procurement partners into the calculation in part.
+In order to calculate GHG emissions of Scope 3 Category 1, Purchased Goods and Services, in the value chain upstream, we use the spend basis method to cover entire group procurement activities and also reflect the primary data obtained from procurement partners into the calculation in part.
 We ensure that the primary data collection from procurement partners are through our engagement and utilize a third-party sustainability evaluation platform, EcoVadis.

 *3